 Look for Vinyl Fabric That’s Easy to Clean

 There are several benefits to choosing vinyl that’s designed for easy cleaning.
 Less time cleaning reduces labor effort and costs for any application.
 In some cases, ease of cleaning will even prevent the need for reupholstering before the usable life of the fabric has been reached.
 Also – look for marine grade vinyl with built in stain resistance.

 Pay Attention to How Temperature Affects Marine Grade Vinyl

 Vinyl becomes brittle at lower temperatures; therefore, it is very important to pay attention to cold crack.
 This is the rating of the temperature point at which the vinyl will “crack” in testing.
 If you’re in an area like Florida or the Caribbean or if your car or boat is stored inside in the winter, this is not something to be as worried about.
 However, if the if you live in an area with cold temperatures, its best to get a vinyl that has a cold crack rating below the temperature your vinyl will experience.

-All Vinyl Fabrics stocks a large selection of marine grade vinyl.
-We carry durable, UV resistant marine vinyl fabric that also offer mildew and static resistance.
+All Vinyl Fabrics stocks a large selection of the best marine vinyl on the market.
+We carry durable, UV-resistant marine vinyl fabric that also offer mildew and static resistance.
 Not sure where to start?
 Contact us today at 877-618-4695.